 The Filter Builder tab includes fields that enable you to add a filter, apply it, and issue the resulting question.
 The question is always Get computer name and IP address from all machines with the filter added to the from clause.

 The results grid is the default view.
-You can use the View button bar in the upper right corner to toggle to a pie chart or bar chart.
+You can use the View button bar to toggle to a pie chart or bar chart.

 Mouse over a pie slice or bar to display the result string and count.
 If the result count is less than 3 % of the total, it is included in the Other group.